-The Mona Lisa, the Colosseum, Notre-Dame Cathedral, Michelangelo's David…Europe's cultural treasures are world-class, including some of the most beautiful and enduring objects humans have created.
+The Mona Lisa, the Colosseum, Chartres Cathedral, Michelangelo's David…Europe's cultural treasures are world-class, including some of the most beautiful and enduring objects humans have created.

 But let's face it.
 Too many museums can ruin a perfectly good vacation.
-For some, Notre-Dame's vast interior can be a yawning bore, and the Vatican Museums on a busy day can make anyone a Roman ruin.
+For some, Chartres' acres of stained glass can be a yawning bore, and the Vatican Museums on a busy day can make anyone a Roman ruin.

 The truth is that Europe's great sights can evoke gasps or yawns — it all depends on what you know about them.
 You can look into the eyes of Michelangelo's David and see a supersized hunk of marble — or you can witness humanity stepping out of medieval darkness into the Renaissance.
 The difference?
 Knowledge.

 When people, admitting their ignorance of art, say, "But I know what I like," they usually mean, "I like what I know."
 It's easier to like something that's familiar and understood.
 If you like what you know, you can usually increase your liking by simply increasing your knowing.
 That's true of most things, from appreciating good wine to admiring the classic lines of a '56 Chevy.
 Learn about it first.

 You don't need a Ph.D. — a little background knowledge goes a long way.
 I remember touring the National Archaeological Museum in Athens when I was younger because my mom said it would be a crime not to.
 I was bored out of my mind.
 But two years later, after taking a class in ancient history, that same museum was a fascinating trip into the world of Pericles and Socrates.

 But don't lose heart if you slept through your art and history classes.
 European museums, which used to be stingy with helpful information (and almost none of it in English), have figured out that they have an international clientele.
 The best museums do a lot of the background study for you, with extended labels, good audioguides, and fun apps for your smartphone.